lostminty/COMPX527_BAG/DEPLOYMENT.md

-First, make sure you have installed the necessary collections:
+To deploy the solution completely, you will need to do this on a GNU/Linux system with Docker installed.
+First, make sure you have installed the necessary
+collections:
->ansible-galaxy install -r requirements.yml
+>$ ansible-galaxy install -r requirements.yml

-You may also need to export this as well if a world-writeable directory warning appears.

->export ANSIBLE_CONFIG=./ansible.cfg

-Then set the following environment variables like below:
+Then set the following environment variables like below.
+If you want to use a different region, then you will have to modify `portal_src/config.php` accordingly.

 >export AWS_ACCESS_KEY_ID=XXXXXXX
 >